• Skip to primary navigation

 Make the donut dough:

-1. In a large bowl, mix the instant yeast with the warm water.
+• In a large bowl, mix the fresh or instant fast action yeast with the warm water.
+If you chose the fresh yeast, let it sit for 5 minutes or until it becomes foamy.

 Let the dough rise: